Volscente/DruidicGroveAI/.github/pull_request_template.md

+# Description
+This PR resolves the issue ... by ...

+# Changelog
+- [ ] Lorem Ipsum

 # Checklist
 ## Mandatory
 - [ ] The title of the Pull Request starts with the JIRA ticket number (if provided)